 At the very bottom of each page are links similar to the top-level links at the top of each page.
 These take you directly to any of the eight major sections in the site or back to the Home page.

-On some pages you may see "ads" for one product or another.
-Often, such as on the next lesson on "Accessories," these may be links to products that are mentioned in the lesson text.
+On some pages, such as on the next lesson on "Accessories," there may be links to products that are mentioned in the lesson text.
 These are only meant to help you get started on an internet search and may not represent the best price or the best product for you.